 There are two kinds of antivenom: monovalent and polyvalent.
 The first is specific to each particular snake species and is safe and effective.
 The second contains antibodies from several snake species and is therefore less effective.
 It is often used when the identity of the snake is not known.

 Snakebite treatment can be expensive.
 Serious bites can require as many as 20-40 vials of antivenom.
-With each vial costing as much as US $450, treatment of just one bite can run into many thousands of dollars.
+With each vial costing hundreds to thousands of dollars, treatment of just one bite can be extremely high.
+Estimates of the health care costs associated with medically relevant snakebites exceed $100,000 per bite.

-Even when treatment is administered, there may still be permanent neurological and structural damage because antivenom does not reverse damage that has already happened.
+Even when treatment is administered (typically done intravenously and requiring hospitalization), there may still be permanent neurological and structural damage because antivenom does not reverse damage that has already happened.
 A snakebite victim can receive excellent medical care and still be permanently injured.
+Additionally, the effects of snake venom, even when treated quickly, can resurface days, weeks or years later.

 Venomous snakebites should always be considered serious and medical treatment obtained as soon as possible.
 Escapes of venomous snakes should also be considered very serious as anyone encountering them will be at risk.